phodal/awesome-iot/README.md

-#Awesome Internet Of Things
+#Awesome IoT

-More about how iot work, see in [IoT Document](https://github.com/phodal/iot-document)
+More about how IoT work, see in [IoT Document](https://github.com/phodal/iot-document)

 *   [Framework](#framework)
 *   [Library](#library)